awadhnarayanshukla/Indian-Equity-Investment-Stock-Analyzer/README.md

 # Indian Equity Value Investment Stock Analyzer (n8n)

 **Indian-Equity-Investment-Stock-Analyzer** is an automated workflow, purpose-built for value investing in the Indian stock market, leveraging the n8n automation platform.
-This project focuses on robust, data-driven stock analysis—grounded in fundamentals inspired by the "Deep Root" investment philosophy—strictly excluding speculation in favor of proven, ethical, and evidence-based decision-making.
+This project focuses on robust, data-driven stock analysis—grounded in fundamentals inspired by the "principles of Benjamin Graham, Philip Fisher, Peter Lynch, Mohnish Pabrai, and Joel Greenblatt." investment philosophy—strictly excluding speculation in favor of proven, ethical, and evidence-based decision-making.

 ## 📈 Project Overview